 About the Author

 Ben Gibran is a writer with an interest in the theory and social science of communication.
-His work has been published in Journal of Publishing, Publishing Research Quarterly, The Philosopher and Essays in Philosophy, as well as online and in newsprint media.
+His work has been published in Journal of Publishing, Publishing Research Quarterly, The Philosopher and Essays in Philosophy, as well as online and in newsprint.
 He is the author of two books, Why Philosophy Fails: The Underground Notes and The DIY Prison: Why Cults Work.